-Students: I advise that you use this sheet as a check list before you turn in your paper.
+Use this sheet as a check list before you turn in your paper.
 This assignment covers all objectives (1, 2, 3, 4, 5, 6, and 7).
 Start this assignment at least 3 weeks before it is due.
-Do not simply repeat a manualized treatment (e.g. CBT for veterans).
-If you choose CBT you MUST include another treatment approach to pair with it.
-Do not choose a first year practice approach or one that we have not covered in this class.
-Use an approach suitable for work with adult individuals and their support systems, not families, or groups.
-Short use of case material is integrated throughout so please pick a mental health problem which one of your clients as exhibited.
+Choose an approach suitable for work with adult individuals and their support systems (not families or groups).
+Case material is integrated throughout so please pick a mental health problem which one of your clients is exhibiting.
 Use phases of treatment as your subheadings.
-Proof read your paper.
-Do not over rely on one or two citations.
-Do not use first year texts.
-Do not over rely on classroom texts.
-Do not use narrative from progress reporting e.g. "Client states that..."This is an academic paper which should comply with the APA style manual.
-Use current citations. []
+Remember to include an abstract, introduction and conclusion.
+This is an academic paper which should comply with the APA style manual.
+Use current citations.